MZuk543/Polyline-Regions-Builder/README.md

 - `dcll.py` - implementation of doubly circular linked list, according to [askpython.com](https://www.askpython.com/python/examples/doubly-circular-linked-list) and to requirements of GCFCG Algorithm,
 - `project.py` - implementation of spatial data classes and Polyline's Region Builder's functions,
 - `README.md` - project description file,
-- `requirements.txt` - list of `pip`-installable libraries that the project requires, currently empty,
+- `requirements.txt` - list of `pip`-installable libraries that the project requires,
 - `test_dcll.py` - unitests of several methods of DCLL Class in pytest,
 - `test_project.py` - unitests of functions of Polyline's Regions Builder.